-On-site research is beginning to ramp up.
-A set of pilot projects are returning to their CMU locations, while complying with university-wide minimum requirements.
+On-site research is limited to activites that have been approved by each college’s dean, the vice president for research and the university COVID-19 coordinator.
+All research activities approved must comply with university-wide minimum requirements.
 All other researchers continue to operate remotely until authorized to return to CMU facilities.

 All campus buildings are open to authorized personnel only, besides Tepper School Lobby and Cohon University Center.
 You will need to swipe your CMU ID to enter the building.

 Preparing for hybrid instruction

 - The goal is the same – to provide a quality educational experience that meets your course’s learning outcomes (even if the path getting there has changed).